COVID-19 Information & Resources

 - Open windows in vehicles and on buses.

-The Lexington Office of Public Health will update weekly case numbers each Friday.
+The Lexington Department of Public Health will discontinue updating weekly case numbers as of May 11, 2023.
 The data represented on the dashboard does not include at-home test results.
 The data only represents the results of PCR and antigen tests verified through the Massachusetts Department of Public Health.

 - View Lexington's case numbers.
 (Dashboard no longer updated as of May 11, 2023.)